apache/arrow/docs/source/python/integration/python_java.rst

 Java to Python communication using the C Data Interface
 -------------------------------------------------------

-The C-Data interface is a protocol implemented in Arrow to exchange data within different environments without the cost of marshaling and copying data.
+The C Data Interface is a protocol implemented in Arrow to exchange data within different environments without the cost of marshaling and copying data.

 This allows to expose data coming from Python or Java to functions that are implemented